 To help students understand the qualitative aspects of the circuit as examples of conservation of charge and conservation of energy.
 These are "classic" problems and have proven to be effective.
 With your active coaching students will overcome their many serious misconceptions about circuits.

-Problem 1 (only the most complex set-up is shown) - 6V battery, banana cables, light bulbs, alligator clips
+Equipment: 6V battery, banana cables, light bulbs, alligator clips

 Equipment Note: To find identical bulbs, check that the bead on the filament is the same color (clear or white).
+All bulbs should be #41